sylabs/singularity-userdocs/signNverify.rst

 Limitations
 ===========

-As mentioned above, {Singuarity} does not support recording signatures in a public transparency log.
+As mentioned above, {Singularity} does not support recording signatures in a public transparency log.
 This is a default expectation of the ``cosign`` tool at v2 and above.
 The ``--private-infrastructure`` or ``--insecure-ignore-tlog`` flags must be passed to ``cosign verify`` to verify an image signed by